 The Sacred Music Library is the most comprehensive collection of sacred choral and organ compositions for worship in a searchable online format.
 Online search fields offer 17 criteria for the choral library and 7 criteria for organ compositions to find appropriate music for worship.
 Worship planners encounter compositions of the highest quality musical and theological content, curated by experts in the field.

 Choral Search Fields

 - Name of Collection

 The #1 question asked: Are compositions available for purchase from the Sacred Music Library database?

 No. The online library is a reference library only.
 Compositions may be ordered from a vendor of choice, or directly from a publisher.
 Those anthems identified on the website as CPDL, IMSLP, etc., however, do have free access for users.
 If a composition is permanently out of print and negotiations fail with the publishing company, please contact the CMI Office for gaining access to a copy of the music.

-CMI is pleased to recommend independent dealers, Lois Fyfe Music and Cliff Hill Music, both excellent full-service music providers.
+CMI is pleased to recommend dealers J.W.
+Pepper, Lois Fyfe Music, and Cliff Hill Music, all excellent full-service music providers.
 CMI receives no financial benefit for member purchases made through these dealers, but recommend their knowledgeable staff members and reputable service to CMI constituents.